LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 The express middleware should look for the session cookie and if present deserialize it.
 Then it should place a session object at `request.session` so future request handlers can access the session.
 It also needs to serialize the session object back into the cookie before the response headers are sent.

 Build a middleware that serializes a session object into a session cookie using JSON.
 Look at `cookie-session` as a guide.
 Each route should have access to the deserialized session cookie object at `req.session`.
-The cookie needs to be updated on each request.
-Update the form to store the user's first name, last name, and color in the session cookie object under the keys `first_name`, `last_name`, and `color`.
+The cookie needs to be updated on each form submission.
+When the user's first name, last name, and color are submitted, store them in the session cookie object under the keys `first_name`, `last_name`, and `color`.

 ### Resources